Analysis | Jacob Blake’s devastated family displayed the full range Black Americans’ emotions

 Blake was shot Sunday in Kenosha, Wis.
 Witnesses said Blake, who was unarmed, was trying to break up an altercation between two women before he walked back to his vehicle.
-Three of his sons were in the car he was approaching as an officer shot him seven times at close range.
+Three of his sons were in the car he was approaching as police shot him seven times at close range.

 The incident was caught on video and has led to days of protests that have included bursts of violence in the city 40 miles south of Milwaukee.